daormar/debasher/doc/design_doc_resident.md

 ### Threads of a node

 - **reader thread** (hilo lector): one per input port.
 It reads and decodes lines, consumes `HELLO`, and hands everything else to the inbound queue (with the input-log redesign, after appending the record to the log).
 - **writer thread** (hilo escritor): one per output port, with its own outbound queue.
-It sends `HELLO` first and `CLOSE` last.
+It sends `HELLO` first and, when its node has finished for good (not at a halt), `CLOSE` last.
 A writer whose peer is down and whose pipe is full blocks, so it is a daemon thread and `stop_threads()` gives up on it after a bounded wait.
 - **brain thread** (hilo cerebro): the only consumer of the **inbound queue** (cola de entrada) and the only thread that touches the node's state: it runs `process_data`, the barrier logic and the writing of checkpoints.
 - **heartbeat thread** (hilo de latido): checks on a timer that every other thread is alive and, if so, sends the `Supervisor` an `INTERACT` `heartbeat`.
 An unhealthy node simply stops sending.

 ### Failure and recovery

-- **crash** (caída): the death of a node's process without `CLOSE`: `SIGKILL`, an uncaught exception, an out-of-memory kill, or a non-zero exit.
+- **crash** (caída): the death of a node's process that is neither a halt nor a finish for good: `SIGKILL`, an uncaught exception, an out-of-memory kill, or a non-zero exit.
 A deliberate error exit and a crash are treated the same.
 - **relaunch** (relanzamiento): starting a new incarnation of a node, by the `Supervisor` (through `debasher_launch_process`) or by hand.
 It is the same operation as the first launch: there is no recovery mode.
 - **recovery** (recuperación): what a relaunched node does at startup: load its latest checkpoint, `restore_state`, `initialize_runtime`, replay the input log after `processed_upto`, then start its threads.
 Localized recovery is the policy: only the downed node is relaunched.
 A **global rollback** (vuelta atrás global) would instead rewind every node to the last consistent cut; it is future work.
 - **heartbeat** (latido): the `INTERACT` command that a healthy node sends the `Supervisor` every `HEARTBEAT_INTERVAL_SECONDS`.
 The `Supervisor` declares a node down when they stop for `HEARTBEAT_TIMEOUT_SECS`, or at once if the node's PID is gone and its `.finished` file is absent.